Conemaugh Township students talk conflict with Ukrainian national

 He’s been following the war since it began.

-He considers Moroz’s perspective important and appreciated the opportunity to not only hear her story but ask a few questions too.
+He considers Moroz’s perspective important and appreciated the opportunity to not only hear her story, but also ask a few questions.

 After the Ukrainian gave the students a breakdown of what’s happened in the past week, the event was opened up to questions from the learners.

-Some student inquires had been submitted to Moroz beforehand, while a handful of other learners walked up to pose more.
+Some student inquiries had been submitted to Moroz beforehand, while a handful of other learners walked up to pose more.

-Ruiz asked how the country had changed since the 2014 revolution when a Russian-sympathizing president was ousted and the Crimea peninsula was annexed by Russia.
+Ruiz asked how the country had changed since the 2014 revolution when a Russian- sympathizing president was ousted and the Crimean peninsula was annexed by Russia.

 Other questions included if the war is being fought digitally as well as on the ground, whether Ukraine shouldn’t have sided with the North Atlantic Treaty Organization and if she’ll ever go back home.